neilenns/mobiflight-docs/content/devices/output-shift-register/configuring-output/index.md

 ---
 title: Configuring the output
-description: Step-by-step guide for configuring an output to use an LED in MobiFlight.
+description: Step-by-step guide for configuring an output to use an LED attached to an output shift register or LED driver in MobiFlight.
-ogimage: card-images/devices/led.png
+ogimage: card-images/devices/output-shift-register-dm13a.png
 weight: 30
 ---

-LEDs are typically mapped to simulator variables that output either `0` (for off) or `1` (for on).
-The following steps demonstrate how to use an LED to show the current state of an aircraft's parking brake in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
+Devices connected to output shift registers are typically mapped to simulator variables that output either `0` (for off) or `1` (for on).
+The following steps demonstrate how to use an LED attached to an output shift register to show the current state of an aircraft's parking brake in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 > [!TIP]
-> The steps for using an LED with X-Plane are similar.
+> The steps for using an output shift register with X-Plane are similar.
 Use the **X-Plane DataRef** type when configuring the **Sim Variable** tab.

 {{% steps %}}